matthewjenifer/matthewjenifer.github.io/_posts/2025-06-26-my-sixth-post.md

     {
       "name": "Amaj7",
       "notes": [
-        -3, // Closer to middle C but the following triad is an octave out of randger 13,
+        -3, // Closer to middle C but the following triad is an octave out of range 13,
         16,
         20